thibautlouis/coupling_approx/README.rst

     python compute_spectra.py.py global.dict

-Note that this step will be long (that's the point of the study!) since we compute the coupling exactly up to l=10000.
+Note that this step will be long (it's the point of the study!) since we compute the coupling exactly up to l=10000.

 You can plot spectra and residuals with